Chapter 31:

 “Okay, we’ll workshop it.”

 My ears perked up as Aesandoral and Rionriv whispered about some rumblings around odd things happening in certain administration buildings at night.
 Strange sights and sounds, which I knew could be in reference to the extra-curricular work I’d been sending Sharzin out to do.
+When this came up, both the rogue and I fell quiet, instead deciding to take our time eating and listening intently.

-One rumour that had caught my attention was that DJ Demilich had closed her 125-year-old Dwindlefyre club to begin touring the world with her two brothers and another triop of strange characters.
+One rumour that had caught my attention was that DJ Demilich had closed her 125-year-old Dwindlefyre Discotek to begin touring the world with her two brothers and another triop of strange characters.
+Of course, I already knew this was not idle gossip because it was, in fact, a significant plot point in the story of the world.
+One that we would be using to our advantage in just a few short weeks.

 “It’s funny you bring that up,” I spoke up at this point.

 Ah, yeah, that’s a smooth segue.
+I drunkenly thought to myself.

 “Do you know why they’re really on tour?”

 “Because a hundred years in Dwindlefyre must be pretty boring?”
-Rionriv chirped in reply
+Rionriv chirped in reply.

 “Yeah, they’re essentially teleportation circles that will link the capital cities of each region with Phyllis’ shoppe in Dwindlefyre—a literal international airport with duty-free shopping!”